cjanowski/sortAndSearch/README.md

 ### Usage
-To use these algorithms, import them from the sort.py file: pythonCopyfrom algorithms import bubble_sort, quick_sort, linear_search, binary_search
+To use these algorithms, import them from the sort.py file: python from algorithms import bubble_sort, quick_sort, linear_search, binary_search

 # Example usage
 unsorted_list = [64, 34, 25, 12, 22, 11, 90]